The evolution of description

 Humans <monitor and influence> Environments

-The mental model discussed in these papers is an abstraction for which we have only indirect evidence.
+The mental model discussed in these articles is an abstraction for which we have only indirect evidence.

 But that evidence is overwhelming (honey bees tell other bees where the pollen is, and they find it).